Guides Jump Rope Training Equipment

-How to Criss Cross Jump Rope
+How to Criss Cross Jump Rope?

+The criss cross jump rope is a fun way to mix up your cardio routine.
+But if you’ve never done it before, it can get tricky to get started.
 In this article, we cover the different things you should know about how to criss cross jump rope.

 So how to criss cross jump rope?
 Begin with your jump rope behind you with your arms apart and forearms crossed in front of you.
 Try to touch your elbows or forearms.
 Then, from the side, pull your arms forward, swing the jump rope back and over using your wrists, and jump through the cross.